Skills For Ecology

 Skills For Ecology webinars and online courses tackle subjects surrounding field and tech skills for ecological surveys and conservation work.

-Subjects include Biological Recording, Camera Trapping, Crayfish Surveys & Conservation, Drones, Fern Identification, Hay Meadow Restoration, Insect Surveying, Invasive Plants, Moss Identification and Wildlife Detection Dogs.
+Subjects include Biological Recording, Camera Trapping, Crayfish Surveys & Conservation, Drones, Endemics, Fern Identification, Hay Meadow Restoration, Insect Surveying, Invasive Plants, Moss Identification and Wildlife Detection Dogs.

 We recognise the need for high standards in conservation and ecology so we work with sector professionals that specialise in the subjects that we teach… our crayfish and drone tutors both have PhDs in their subject areas, our invasive plants and ferns tutor is based at Kew Gardens and our wildlife detection dogs and shore survey tutors are leading professionals in their respective fields.